Noam-Jacob/NJ_CAP_Project/README.md

 -- **Propose how often the data should be updated and why?** --

 Data should be updated at a frequency which makes sense to the end users and as often as the data sets get refreshed.
-Meaning that if the analysts/reporters only use the data once a year there is no meaning of updating it hourly.
+Meaning that if the analysts only use the data once a year there is no meaning of updating it hourly.
 The same logic concerns the data sets.
 If the data sets provided by 3rd party are only updated 3 times a year, nothing will be gained by running the ETL job daily.

 -- **Include a description of how you would approach the problem differently under the following scenarios:** --